dEAduction/dEAduction/CONTRIBUTING.md

 ## Resources (bonus)

-> Feel free to suggest new resources*.
+> Feel free to suggest new resources.

 ### For Python (version 3)